hyperledger-archives/avalon/BUILD.md

       [PREREQUISITES document](PREREQUISITES.md) to install SGX pre-requisites
       and to configure IAS keys.
    2. Run `sudo docker-compose -f docker-compose-sgx.yaml up --build`
+   3. For subsequent runs on the same workspace, if you changed a source or configuration file, run the above command again
-   3. For the subsequent builds on the same workspace, build time can be reduced by executing this command:
+   4. For subsequent runs on the same workspace, if you did not make any changes, startup and build time can be reduced by running:
       `MAKECLEAN=0 sudo -E docker-compose -f docker-compose-sgx.yaml up`
-3. On a successful run, you should see the message `BUILD SUCCESS`
+3. On a successful run, you should see the message `BUILD SUCCESS` followed by a repetitive message `Enclave manager sleeping for 10 secs`
 4. Open a Docker container shell using following command `sudo docker exec -it tcf bash`
 5. Activate a Python virtual environment in the Docker shell using following